 c) the methods you will employ;

-4. An up-to-date curriculum vitae in Texas State format.
+4. An up-to-date curriculum vitae in Texas State format (uploaded as a pdf to the Faculty Requests system)

-5. If an applicant has previously received a development leave, he/she must also include a copy or abstract of the most recent written report submitted to the Provost after that leave.
+5. If an applicant has previously received a development leave, he/she must also upload a copy or abstract of the most recent written report submitted to the provost after that leave. (pdf to be uploaded to the Faculty Requests system)

-6. If an applicant is applying for the Supplemental Grant Award, he/she must include Attachment B
+6. If an applicant is applying for the supplemental award, he/she must complete the supplemental award questions stated in the online application.

 A. Applicant’s proposal clearly describes in language appropriate for a generalist audience activities that will enhance teaching, scholarly/creative activities, or service.
 These activities should be beyond the scope of what can be achieved while carrying out the regular duties of a non-leave semester.